mfornace/nupack-docs-dev/sources/definitions.md

 ## Complex ensemble
 Consider a complex of $L$ distinct strands (e.g., each with a unique identifier in $\{1,\dots,L\}$) corresponding to strand ordering $\pi$.
 The **complex ensemble** $\overline\Gamma(\phi)$ contains all connected polymer graphs with no crossing lines for sequence $\phi$ and strand ordering $\pi$ (i.e., all unpseudoknotted secondary structures) [@Dirks07].
 (We dispense with our prior convention [@Dirks07,@Zadeh11a,@Zadeh11b] of calling this entity an ''ordered complex''.)
 As a matter of algorithmic necessity, all of the dynamic programs in NUPACK operate on complex ensemble $\overline\Gamma(\phi)$ treating all strands as distinct.
 However, in the laboratory, strands with the same sequence are typically indistinguishable with respect to experimental observables.
-For comparison to experimental data, physical quantities calculated over ensemble $\overline\Gamma(\phi)$ are post-processed to obtain the corresponding quantities calculated over **complex ensemble** $\Gamma(\phi)$ in which strands with the same sequence are treated as indistinguishable [@Fornace20].
+For comparison to experimental data, physical quantities calculated over ensemble $\overline\Gamma(\phi)$ are post-processed to obtain the corresponding quantities calculated over **complex ensemble** $\Gamma(\phi)$ in which strands of the same species are treated as indistinguishable [@Fornace20].
 The ensemble $\Gamma(\phi)\subseteq\overline\Gamma(\phi)$ is a maximal subset of distinct secondary structures for strand ordering $\pi$.
 Two secondary structures are indistinguishable if their polymer graphs can be rotated so that all strands are mapped onto indistinguishable strands, all base pairs are mapped onto base pairs, and all unpaired bases are mapped onto unpaired bases;
 otherwise the structures are distinct [@Dirks07].
 <!-- A **complex** of $L$ interacting strands with strand ordering, $\pi$, has a **structural ensemble** containing all connected polymer graphs with no crossing lines [@Dirks07].
 (We dispense with our prior convention [@Dirks07; @Zadeh11a; @Zadeh11b] of calling this entity an **ordered complex**.)
  -->